idvhs/idvhs.github.io/_portfolio/gobo-social.markdown

 5. Evaluation and
 6. Deployment

-For thema Business Understanding I got some of Seminar, additional lectures , and Business Process Systeme from Deusche Bahn AG.
+For theme Business Understanding I got some Seminar, additional lectures , and Business Process System from Deusche Bahn AG.
-Not only the concept but also the tools and a lot of workshop.
-Below are summarise from A-Z about HR analytics, methode, and tools.
+Not only the concept but also the tools and a lot of workshops.

+Below are summarised from A-Z about HR analytics, method, and tools.
 Note: This summary isn't the real situation in Deutsche Bahn AG (data protection information rule)

 **#1.
 BIG DATA**